kirkjerk/animalAdvent/README.md

 the puppet is broken up into pieces.
 BASE is (more or less) a constant reflecting the size/scale of the creature.
 (Every puppet part is placed based on a multiple of BASE when the puppet is in constructed form.)
-So "figX" calculates the x position, at it's "place" if the puppet is deconstructed, at its final location if the puppet is put together, or somewhere in between during the transition times. </p>
+So "figX" calculates the x position, at its "place" if the puppet is deconstructed, at its final location if the puppet is put together, or somewhere in between during the transition times. </p>

 <p>Similarly, "avgd" is the first value when deconstructed, the second value when fully